RaffaDNDM/AcCAPPCHA/Code/PC/README.md

 </details>

 ## Data
-You need to download [dat](https://drive.google.com/file/d/1KRqN4Q7mTvH0syN4qYIWOe266AXYPA4Q/view?usp=sharing) subfolder of PC directory to run the program.
+You need to download [dat](https://drive.google.com/file/d/1KRqN4Q7mTvH0syN4qYIWOe266AXYPA4Q/view?usp=sharing) folder to be add in the current directory.
+This is mandatory to run AcCAPPCHA.